meteor/svelte-tutorial/tutorial/simple-todos/03-forms-and-events.md

 ## 3.3: Update the Stylesheet

 You also can style it as you wish.
 For now, we only need some margin at the top so the form doesn't seem off the mark.
-Add the CSS class `.task-form`, this needs to be the same name in your `className` attribute in the form component.
+Add the CSS class `.task-form`, this needs to be the same name in your `class` attribute in the form component.

 `client/main.css`
 ```css